ChuhaBilli/BookStoreAPIAutomation/README.md

 **Potential Bugs Found:**
 1. API allows to register user with null string like "".
 2. When sending numbers in register request email and passowrd field, expected is that API responds with 400 Bad request but we get 500 Server error.
-3. not a defect but concern that user can add multiple records with same details, which can cause duplicate entries.
+3. Not a defect but concern that user can add multiple records with same details, which can cause duplicate entries.